orjahren/orjahren/README.md

 Hello, I'm Oliver.

 I am a compsci and philosophy student.
-My public repos mostly consist of various small quality-of-life improvements for solving niece issues i've come accross.
+My public repos mostly consist of various small quality-of-life improvements for solving niche issues i've come accross.
 Such as [nostalgeez](https://github.com/orjahren/nostalgeez) for finding out what song i listened to on _this exact day $x$ years ago_ or the ["remove AI summaries"](https://github.com/orjahren/remove-ai-summaries) Chromium extension